 - In this menu, you will have access to the available boot options that you have in your system.

 - Tap from this menu the USB stick or Micro SD you have the Linux Ubuntu on.

 - Now it will boot into the USB stick or MicroSD.

 - Boot directly from the USB stick and try it for yourself before you install it on to your Surface Pro

 We will choose the second option and boot directly the Linux Ubuntu from the stick.

-- When we get into Ubuntu you will have an option on the desktop to continue with the installation of Ubuntu.
+- When we get into Ubuntu, you will have an option on the desktop to continue with the installation of Ubuntu.

 - Tap on the icon from the desktop to start the installation of Linux Ubuntu.

-Note: After the installation from the USB stick or Micro SD card is completed you will notice that your screen will look a bit smaller and it will be quite hard to use it properly.
-For this you will need to set the scale a bit higher from inside Ubuntu but if you donâ€™t mind the small icons then you can start using it right away.
+Note: After the installation from the USB stick or Micro SD card is completed, you will notice that your screen will look a bit smaller and it will be quite hard to use it properly.
+For this, you will need to set the scale a bit higher from inside Ubuntu.
+If you don’t mind the small icons, then you can start using it right away.

 Was it hard to Install Ubuntu on your Surface Pro device?
-Now you have a brand new Linux Ubuntu operating system on your Surface Pro device.
+Now, you have a brand new Linux Ubuntu operating system on your Surface Pro device.

 If you’re interested in how to properly dual boot Windows 10 with another OS, check out this amazing guide.

 As you can see, it doesn’t take more than half an hour to install it.
 For any questions regarding the article, use the comments below.
 We will answer any questions regarding the installation of Ubuntu Linux.